 |15.||Panasonic G10||Y||mono / -||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 50D (unlike the G2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the G2 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the G2 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic G2 Manual.
+Further information on the features and operation of the 50D and G2 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic G2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 50D or the Panasonic G2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.